 Nestled in the heart of seven and one-half lush acres at Bok Tower Gardens is Pinewood Estate, the enchanting 1930s 20-room Mediterranean-style mansion.
 The historic Estate is open for tours throughout the year to visitors of Bok Tower Gardens.

 Begin your visit with a stop in the Visitor Center.
-Explore the historical exhibit hall, watch our nine-minute orientation film, view our rotating art exhibits, enjoy lunch in the Blue Palmetto Café, and take home a unique treasure from the Tower & Garden Gift Shop.
+Explore the historical exhibit hall, watch our 15-minute orientation film, view our rotating art exhibits, enjoy lunch in the Blue Palmetto Café, and take home a unique treasure from the Tower & Garden Gift Shop.

 This longleaf pine-turkey oak habitat is in danger of disappearing.
 Visitors can hike the one-quarter mile trail that takes you through this unique habitat that once covered millions of acres of the Southeast.